Frequently Asked Questions

 Is there a limit to the number of puppies that may be accepted for training?

-We must ensure that we have an adequate number of qualified staff members to train the dogs, and enough Volunteers to house our puppies and dogs.
-We must also guarantee that our budget covers the food, vet bills, medication, and equipment that each puppy requires throughout its life.
+We must ensure that we have an adequate number of qualified staff members to train the dogs, and enough volunteers to house our puppies and dogs.
+We must also guarantee that our budget covers the food, vet bills, medication, and equipment that each puppy requires.

 Are the puppies fed a special diet?